mattperrotta/final_project/report_and_data.md

 ### Initial Questions

 Our approach to this analysis as evolved throughout this process.
 Our original plan was to do an analysis looking at different regions in order to examine the effects of seasonality on influenza transmission.
 As part of this analysis, we planned to also look at how factors such as urbanization and tourism affected this relationship between seasonality and transmission.
 However, after discussion with our TA, we realized that the time component of the influenza data would make this type of analysis beyond the scope of our knowledge.
-Instead, we decided to focus on the seasonality of influenza in different influenza zones.
+Instead, we decided to focus on the seasonality of influenza in different influenza transmission zones.

 ### Reading and Cleaning the Data

 Our data can be found [here](https://drive.google.com/drive/folders/1FcazPStI8FsAdQDWsujyn_jsFByolMC0).

 The following data was obtained from [The WHO FLunet](http://apps.who.int/flumart/Default?ReportNo=12).
-We queried data from all 18 influenza transmission zones from yeara 2008 thru 2014.
+We queried data from all 18 influenza transmission zones from years 2008 thru 2014.
 Since this file was so large, we had to download the data into multiple CSVs, and then write a function to read in the multiple CSV files.

 ``` r
 #Files were too large to query all at once